jonmsawyer/jsonbench/README.md

 Settling an old debate...
 Using Python/Django, is it more efficient to track user read posts with a Many to Many database relationship between a User and the Posts they've read?
-Or is it more efficient to use a Django Model TextField to store a JSON object representing a the Posts a User has read?
+Or is it more efficient to use a Django Model TextField to store a JSON object representing the Posts a User has read?

 Let's find out!